IonicaBizau/image-to-ascii/README.md

 # OS X
 $ brew install graphicsmagick

+# Windows users can install the binaries from http://www.graphicsmagick.org/
+...or using the command line:
 # Chocolatey (package manager for Windows)
 # (Restart of cmd/PowerShell is required)
 $ choco install graphicsmagick